aicrumb/MinTransformers/README.md

 # aicrumb/MinTransformers

 I wanted a little control so that I can focus on data filtering alone, no model differences besides size.
-I know pytorch has a Transformer class thats encoder-decoder but I wanted a little bit of finer control (so I can swap the encoder for like an image encoder) but like not too much.
+I know pytorch has a Transformer class thats encoder-decoder but I wanted a little bit of finer control (so I can swap the encoder for like random stuff) but like not too much.

 Example usage:
 ```python